 Lustrous, fluttery lashes have always been a beauty holy grail.
-While the traditional route to getting them has been promise-all mascaras, lash extensions or more controversial lash boosting treatments like Latisse, a prescription strength lash serum that though effective can come with side effects – a darkening of the skin and a change in eye colour.
-More recently, however, we’ve seen a slew of eyelash serums with promising claims.
+While the traditional route to getting them has been promise-all mascaras or extensions, more recently, however, we’ve seen a slew of eyelash serums with promising claims.

 But one thing to note is that sadly, this isn’t an overnight experiment.
 To really see any change, you do have to commit to see any results, and get into the habit of applying it routinely (keeping it by your bedside table is a good idea to help jog your memory.)